KatjaDanielzik/MetaboDynamics/README.md

 MetaboDynamics provides a framework of Bayesian models for robust and easy analysis of longitudinal Metabolomics Data.
-It takes concentration tables as input an provides robust estimation of mean concentrations, functional enrichment analysis employing the KEGG database and comparison of dynamic clusters of different biological conditions.
+It takes concentration tables as input and provides robust estimation of mean concentrations, functional enrichment analysis employing the KEGG database and comparison of dynamic clusters of different biological conditions.